 Basically, density is an indication of how much memory foam actually weighs.
 Density is one of the key factors when it comes to how soft or hard the mattress feels and how well it holds up.
 However, there is no ideal density for everyone as everyone has their own preferences and body type.

 When looking for the right density for your memory foam mattress, it’s important to understand the levels of densities and how they benefit you during your sleep.

 Keep in mind that the higher the density is, the longer it is likely to hold up.
 However, memory foam with higher density also gets warmer during sleep.

-Since memory foams react to temperature changes (including your body warmth), it may feel firmer when cold and softer when warmed up.
+Since memory foams react to temperature changes, it may feel firmer when it is cold and softer when warmed up.

 2.3.1 Low Density (3lbs and under)